eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 # Webpage content

 Last but not least, is filling webpages with content or making a blog post.
 HTML, the language to markup webpages looks as shown below.
 Those opening and closing `<>` tags can be tedious and not to mention intimidating to beginners.
 This is where Markdown comes to the rescue, as shown further below.
 Markdown is a lightweight markup language that simplifies and quickens writing up content.
-Markdown is converted to HTML.
+Markdown is converted to HTML by Jekyll.

 ### HTML